CustomTypeOne/LoopPatches/README.md

 ```

-After the text is copied, click in the terminal window and paste the text.
+After the text is copied, click in the **LoopWorkspace Terminal Window** and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
 Once the line is pasted, the lines will execute - with some computers the lines only execute after hitting return.

 Notice you will see the text (in the block above) repeated in the terminal display.
 There should be no other messages.
 Make sure you do not see the word `error` at the beginning of a line with the phrase `patch does not apply`.